Smealm/Cloud-saving/README.md

 ## Configure Notifications
 1. enable 'Only show notifications on Failure'

-## Optional Step
-I recommend downloading [TeraBox](https://www.terabox.com) and setting up the desktop app to automatically backup your google drive's '/Ludusavi/Saves' folder, in case something goes wrong and you have to restore an older save for a game.

----

 # Tips
 If playnite keeps saying "Ludusavi does not recognize (game name), this game requires a matching custom entry in ludusavi" then right click on the game, hover over the 'Ludusavi' option, click 'Look up with another title', search for the game name in the list & apply it then it should work.